ga-wdi-boston/http-study/README.md

 ![Web Architecture](./images/webserver_to_rails_setup.jpeg "Web Architecture")

-Since the web is a service, it works through a combination of **clients** (which _make_ requests) and **servers** (which _receive_ requests).
-Browsers (Chrome, Firefox, etc.) are common **HTTP clients**, but there are also command line programs (e.g. [curl](http://curl.haxx.se/docs/), [wget](http://www.gnu.org/software/wget/manual/wget.html)) that can make requests.
+Since the web is a service, it works through a combination of **clients which _make_ requests** and **servers (which _receive_ requests)**.

+### HTTP Client

+**HTTP Clients make or generate HTTP Requests.** Some types of clients are:

+* Browsers - Chrome, Firefox and Safari.
+* Command Line programs - [curl](http://curl.haxx.se/docs/) and [wget](http://www.gnu.org/software/wget/manual/wget.html).

+**HTTP Clients respond to HTTP Responses from a Web Server.** They process the data being returned form a **Web Server, aka HTTP Server.**

+### HTTP/Web Server

-Two of the most popular **HTTP servers** are [Apache](http://httpd.apache.org/) and [Nginx](http://nginx.com/), But there are lots different [web servers](http://en.wikipedia.org/wiki/Comparison_of_web_server_software) out there.
+Two of the most popular **HTTP or Web servers** are [Apache](http://httpd.apache.org/) and [Nginx](http://nginx.com/), But there are lots different [web servers](http://en.wikipedia.org/wiki/Comparison_of_web_server_software) out there.
 Some web servers are [written in Ruby](https://www.ruby-toolbox.com/categories/web_servers), while others are written in other languages.

-All of them recieve **HTTP Requests** and often pass them on to web applications.
+All **Web Servers** recieve **HTTP Requests** and generate **HTTP Responses**. *We'll look deeper into these later.*

+Often Web Servers are just the middleman, passing HTTP Request and Responses between the client and web application.

+### Web applications

-**Web applications** are programs built by a developer within a framework like Rails or Express.
-These programs plug into a server, process the HTTP requests that the server receives, and generate **HTTP Responses**.
+Are programs built by a developer, sometimes using a framework like Rails or Express.
+These programs plug into a web server, process the **HTTP requests** that the server receives, and generate **HTTP Responses**.

 ![HTTP Request and Response](images/http_req_resp.gif)

 Lost?
 Here's the play-by-play.

-1. A client sends a request to a server.
+1. A client sends a **HTTP Request** to a **HTTP Server** running on a remote machine.
 	* The **hostname**, given in the URL, indicates which server will receive the request.
-2. The server processes the request.
-This may entail passing the request to some web application, which creates a response.
+2. The **HTTP server** processes the **HTTP Request**.
+This may entail passing the request to some **Web Application**, which creates a **HTTP Response**.
 3. The response gets sent back to the client.
 4. The client processes the response.

-How does the server know what the request is asking for?
-This is specified by the URL, a special kind of path that specifies where a **resource** can be found on the web.
+**How does the server know what the request is asking for?
+This is specified by the URL**, a special kind of path that specifies where a **resource** can be found on the web.

 ![URL](images/http1-url-structure.png)

 > Technically, the term 'resource' refers to an abstraction that your application uses; depending on what the application does, a resource might be a 'Car', a 'Person', a 'User', or an 'Order Cart'.
+>
-A single resource can be represented in multiple different ways by the server, including through HTML pages, PDF files, and images.
-What we really mean when we say 'resource' above is a _representation_ of a resource.
+> A single resource can be represented in multiple different ways by the server, including a HTML, JSON, PDF files, and images.
+What we really mean when we say 'resource' above is a specific **Representation** of a resource.

 ### HTTP :: Demo